run-crank/run-crank.github.io/src/content-md/intro/getting-started.md

 A Scenario file is just a `yaml` file adhering to a specific format.
 If you've done BDD before, it should look pretty familiar.

-Copy this scenario and save it somewhere on your computer:
+Copy this scenario and save it somewhere on your computer, naming it something like `my-first-scenario.crank.yml`:

 ```yml
 scenario: Your First Scenario